-The Summer Institute for Teaching and Learning (SITL) seeks undergraduate and graduate students who are interested in a meaningful experience teaching in a classroom setting while engaging in deeper social justice issues surrounding education.
-GU Summer Educators provide instruction at a public elementary school in DC's Ward 7.
-The program begins June 5 with three weeks of training in Common Core Standards, assessment, lesson planning, building positive classroom culture and other elements of pedagogy.
-In co-teaching pairs, Summer Educators continue with five weeks of classroom instruction, ending July 28.
-The Summer Educators create and implement lesson plans for six hours a day, while receiving weekly observations, feedback, and support from experienced teachers.
-No prior teaching experience is required, but interested students should have a deep interest in education, teaching, and social justice.
+The Summer Institute for Teaching and Learning (SITL) seeks undergraduate and graduate students who are interested in a meaningful experience teaching in a classroom setting while engaging in deeper social justice issues surrounding urban education.
+GU Summer Educators provide instruction at a DC public elementary school.
+The program includes three weeks of training from June 3-June 21 on urban education, culturally-responsive curriculum and teaching, lesson planning, social-emotional development to build a positive classroom culture, experiential learning for youth, and other elements of social justice education pedagogy.
+Afterwards, Summer Educators continue with five weeks of classroom instruction June 24 - July 26.
+Summer Educators develop and implement lesson plans and culturally-relevant learning experiences for six hours a day within a DC public elementary school in Ward 7 or Ward 8, while receiving observations, feedback, and support from an education coach.
+No prior teaching experience is required, but students should have an interest in urban education, teaching, and social justice.
 Federal Work Study and volunteer positions are available.
-Find additional information and register your interest online here.
-Interest forms are accepted on a rolling basis.
+Find additional information and apply online at https://goo.gl/forms/lUtOvYmlX88Hw1iC3.
+Sign-up forms are accepted on a rolling basis, and priority consideration is given to applications received by February 24 with a final deadline of April 30th.
 Watch our videos, “Georgetown Students Prevent Summer Learning Loss in DC” and “Social Justice and the Classroom.”
-Contact CSJ’s SITL coordinator, Sabrina Sifuentes, at email@example.com with questions.
+Contact CSJ’s Assistant Director for Educational Equity Programs, Noelle Gipson, at email@example.com with questions.
+Summer housing may be available with SITL positions.